Mavrin/gitbook-plugin-jsfiddle/README.md

 Also you can use other params read more https://medium.com/jsfiddle-updates/new-jsfiddle-embeds-93ab7a51ee11#.vt34bxchv .

-If you need override setting for certain fiddle, you can just add this param in hash `https://jsfiddle.net/4o4z6fqn/9/#fontColor=00FF00&type=frame`
+If you need to override setting for certain fiddle, you can just add this param in hash `https://jsfiddle.net/4o4z6fqn/9/#fontColor=00FF00&type=frame`

 ### 3. paste jsfiddle embedded code to you book something like
 `[source code](https://jsfiddle.net/4o4z6fqn/9/)`

-will be rendered like [my book](https://api.taucharts.com/tutorials/1min.html) does.
+will be rendered like [my book](http://api.taucharts.com/tutorials/1min.html) does.

 Also you can see simple example in https://github.com/Mavrin/gitbook-example